kumahq/kuma-website/docs/docs/0.7.0/documentation/deployments.md

 ### Remote control plane

-Start the `remote` control planes in each zone that will be part of the distributed Kuma deployment.
+Start the `remote` control planes in each zone that will be part of the multi-zone Kuma deployment.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"